REAL ESTATE LAWYERS IN MARBELLA: LEGAL ADVICE FOR PURCHASE AND SALE OF A PROPERTY IN SPAIN

-Welex has a team of professionals, composed, among others, of lawyers and economists, experts in the purchase and sale of real estate, both in the legal and fiscal sides of the transaction.
+Welex has a team of professionals, composed, among others, of lawyers and economists, experts in the purchase and sale of real estate in Marbella and all Spain, both in the legal and fiscal sides of the transaction.
 Clarify your doubts, do not wait to ask for advice.
 Contact our offices without any commitment, we will be willing to help you.

 In this article Welex, a Spanish law and accountancy firm, is going to explain everything you need to know about preventive charges and how it can affect your rights as an owner of a property, [...]